-EDUCATOR: It looks like the introduced species didn't find a niche.
-In reality many of these introduced species reproduce more quickly, can tolerate environmental extremes, and eat many different things.
+EDUCATOR: It looks like the introduced species didn't find a home.
+In reality many of these introduced species reproduce more quickly, they can tolerate environmental extremes, and they eat many different things.
 They have an advantage over native species, so we need to give them an advantage in this game.
 The 'I' gets to go to any 'N' in a chair and take its seat.

-\ The 'I' now represents an invasive species, because is able to take over native habitat after being introduced.
+The 'l' now represents an invasive species, because it is able to take over native habitat after being introduced.
 The displaced 'N's can help us see how our pond is beginning to change by each removing a piece of habitat and standing to the side.